Home arrow Fix the GWT Bug

 • Then DELETE the nonexistent other site from your site list

-Then go to the Settings area and select the correct preferred www version.
-This now completes satisfactorily.
-Go back to Home, and your site list.
-Simply delete the nonexistent http://..... site.
+4. Then go to the Settings area and select the correct preferred www version.
+Choose 'Display URLs as www.a3webtech.com'.
+This will now complete satisfactorily.
+You can either delete the second non-www site*, or just leave it there, unused.

 All is now well.